greg-raven/grus/_posts/2022-11-20-no-path-to-citizenship-in-the-lame-duck-the-border-needs-attention.md

 ---
-title: 'No path to citizenship in the lame duck.
-The border needs attention.'
+title: "No path to citizenship in the lame duck.
+The border needs attention."
 layout: post
 categories:
 - Letters